saojs/sao/docs/guide/sharing-your-generator.md

-# Share Your Generator
+# Sharing Your Generator

-To share your generator with others, you can push your repo to GitHub or to any gist provider that is supported by SAO.
-It's recommended to create a repo following the `sao-*` naming convention.
+To share your generator with others, you can push your the generator directory to GitHub or to any Git provider that is supported by SAO.
+It's recommended to create a repository following the `sao-*` naming convention.

 However, it's recommeneded to publish your generator on npm too.